Laver’s Grand Slam: 1969 Roland Garros

-In the second of a four-part series this year, Rod Laver looks back 50 years to 1969 Roland Garros, the second step to his historic second Grand Slam
+In the second of a four-part series, Rod Laver looks back to 1969 Roland Garros, the second step to his historic second Grand Slam

 It is an examination of ability: technique, tactics, physical-conditioning, emotional and mental stamina.
 Roland Garros is a great advertisement for the sport, where crowds take matches, grim struggles to heart, and Rod Laver, who arrived in Paris 50 years ago, knew that he faced his toughest fortnight of the year.
 Every player of consequence was present in 1969, prize money was increasing, and there were new names under the heading, ‘Le comité du tournoi’ on the front page of the 1969 programme.
 French tennis meant business.